-This clause describes request messages and response messages associated with the Responder's identity authentication operations.
-All request messages in this clause shall be supported by a Responder that returns CERT_CAP=1 and/or CHAL_CAP=1 in the CAPABILITIES response message.

-Figure 5 shows the high-level request-response message flow and sequence for Responder's identity authentication for certificate retrieval.
+- This clause describes request messages and response messages associated with the identity authentication operations of a Responder.
+All request messages in this clause shall be supported by a Responder that returns CERT_CAP=1 and/or CHAL_CAP=1 in the CAPABILITIES response message. - The Responder authentication: Example certificate retrieval flow shows the high-level request-response message flow and sequence for the identity authentication for certificate retrieval of a Responder.